 Instructions

-- In a medium bowl combine the peanut butter, tamari, lime zest and juice, maple syrup, garlic, and red pepper flakes, if using.
-Stir with a fork until smooth.
+- In a medium bowl whisk together the peanut butter, tamari, lime zest and juice, maple syrup, garlic, and red pepper flakes, if using.
 Set aside.

 - If your tempeh came in 8 ounce rectangles, you can follow instructions below for cutting into small, thin triangles (this makes 32).
-Otherwise, cut the tempeh into any shape you like.
-Just make sure the pieces are somewhat thin.
-Cut each 8 oz. rectangular piece of tempeh into 4 equal-sized rectangles.
+Otherwise, cut the tempeh into any thin shape you like.
+Cut each 8 oz. rectangle of tempeh into 4 equal-sized rectangles.
 Stand one rectangle up on its side and slice down length-wise to create two thin rectangles.
 Stack them, and slice on the diagonal so that you have 4 triangles.
 Repeat with the rest of the tempeh.

-- Bake for 20 to 22 minutes or until piping hot.
-Serve immediately.
+- Bake for 20 to 22 minutes or until piping hot in the center.
+Serve with rice or noodles, fresh cilantro and lime wedges.

 Notes